Forget-You-NotForget-You-NotHolocaust Survivors and Remembrance Project

 Let this be the great lesson of the Nazi Holocaust that humanity, at all cost, must always be present, preserved, and remain within us.
 Hate and blind ambitions should never ever be allowed to overcome and poison our judgments and deeds.

-Never AgainNever again the humanity should be absent from a society's deeds and moral judgments.
-The Creator endowed us with a most precious commodity --the humanity, vested in compassion and tolerance towards others, and this is --in fact-- what separates us, humans, from the rest, in the vast Kingdom of the Living.
+AgainNever again the humanity should be absent from a society's deeds and moral judgments.
+The Creator endowed us with a most precious commodity --the humanity, vested in compassion and tolerance towards others, and this --in fact-- is what separates us, humans, from the rest, in the vast Kingdom of the Living.

-The massive human, spiritual, and intellectual destruction that the Nazi Holocaust has brought is beyond quantification.
+Empty barracks --HolocaustThe massive human, spiritual, and intellectual destruction that the Nazi Holocaust has brought is beyond quantification.
 The human talent lost during the Holocaust is impossible to be quantified as we can only ponder how many of the caliber of Jonas Salk were lost and thus, how many cures of various deadly diseases could have been found long time ago.
 To this if we add the potential loses in other sciences and the arts, the total loss could be staggering and arguably irreplaceable.
-It is a sobering reflection that cannot escape our thoughts.
+It is a sobering reflection that cannot escape our thoughts...

 Auschwitz prisoners